Search RFE/RL

 The Service is widely cited by international media for investigative, open-source reporting on public corruption, government disinformation campaigns, political prisoners, and electoral fraud.

-In coordination with RFE/RL’s Armenian Service, Radio Azadliq provides accurate and timely cross-border reporting on the Armenia-Azerbaijani conflict with in-depth analysis on the cost of war.
+In coordination with RFE/RL’s Armenian Service, Radio Azadliq provides accurate and timely cross-border reporting on the Armenia-Azerbaijan conflict with in-depth analysis on the cost of war.

-Radio Azadliq’s digital content includes video explainers, data visualization projects, exclusive court reporting series, and a popular cartoon series offering commentary on issues affecting Azeris, such as price increases on consumer goods.
+Radio Azadliq’s digital content includes video explainers, data visualization projects, an exclusive court reporting series, and a popular cartoon series offering commentary on issues affecting Azeris, such as price increases of consumer goods.

 Despite frequent attacks, Radio Azadliq has a growing social media presence, making use of YouTube, Instagram, and TikTok to tell stories and reach younger audiences.